Energy Efficiency Resource Standard:

 Building Codes:

-2019 legislation requires local jurisdictions to adopt one of the 3 most recent versions of the international energy conservation code at a minimum.
-(HB 19-1260); Air Quality Control Commission must adopt regulations to ensure 20% reduction in GHG emissions below 2020 levels by 2030 from existing buildings over 50,000 square feet.
-(HB 21-1286).
-2022 legislation (House Bill 22-1362) creates requirements to adopt the most recent International Energy Conservation Code in new buildings; prewire for EVs, solar and heat pumps; and locally adopt a low carbon code starting in 2026 toward near net zero building energy codes by 2030.
+Since 2019, local jurisdictions in Colorado are required to adopt one of the three most recent versions of the IECC at a minimum (HB 19-1260).
+Colorado’s Air Quality Control Commission was required, in 2021, to adopt regulations to ensure 20% reduction in GHG emissions below 2020 levels by 2030 from existing buildings over 50,000 square feet (HB 21-1286).
+In 2022, Colorado established requirements to adopt the most recent IECC in new buildings, prewire for electric vehicles, solar and heat pumps, and locally adopt a low carbon code starting in 2026 toward near net zero building energy codes by 2030 (HB 22-1362).
+Subsequent legislation in 2025 updated the states building performance standards by requiring performance standards through 2040 (HB25-1269).
+Starting July 1, 2026, all cities and counties must adopt the state’s Model Low Energy and Carbon Code regulations whenever they update local building codes or adopt local building efficiency rules.

 Appliance Standards: